Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 SET YOUR BUDGET AND START SAVING

-Setting a proper budget for your first time at Disney World is paramount as the costs add up quickly.
+Setting a proper budget for your first time at Disney World is the third of the essential Disney World tips for first timers.
+Having a budget in place is paramount as the costs add up quickly.
 From admission tickets to food to lodging, Disney World can be expensive.
 As soon as you’ve decided when to go, plan out your budget and start saving up.
 It’s always recommended that you bring more funds than you think you will need [hello, cushion funds] to cover unexpected expenses.

 DETERMINE HOW MANY PARK DAYS YOU’LL HAVE